 Neuronal sheath hypertrophy and perineural inflammation occur and may contribute to chronic pain.

-In the US, about 50% of cases of chronic pancreatitis result from alcoholism and are more common in men than women.
-Only a minority of alcoholics ultimately develop chronic pancreatitis, suggesting that there are other cofactors required to trigger overt disease.
+In the US, about 50% of cases of chronic pancreatitis result from heavy alcohol consumption, and chronic pancreatitis is more common among men than women.
+However, only a minority of people with sustained alcohol exposure ultimately develop chronic pancreatitis, suggesting that there are other cofactors required to trigger overt disease.
 Cigarette smoking is an independent, dose-dependent risk factor for developing chronic pancreatitis (1).
-Both alcohol abuse and smoking increase risk of disease progression, and their risks are likely additive.
+Both heavy alcohol consumption and smoking increase risk of disease progression, and their risks are likely additive.
 A large proportion of cases of chronic pancreatitis are idiopathic.

 Tropical pancreatitis is an idiopathic form of chronic pancreatitis that occurs in children and young adults in tropical regions such as India, Indonesia, and Nigeria.
 Tropical pancreatitis is characterized by an early age of onset, large ductal calculi, an accelerated course of the disease, and an increased risk of pancreatic cancer.